preciofishbone/OmniaDocsG2/blocks/general-block-settings/filter-options-block/index.rst

 Settings
 ------------
-This is available under Settings for the search box:
+This can be available under Settings for the search box:

 .. image:: filter-search-settings-dot-settings.png

++ **search box mod**: Can be a search based on properties or a full text search.
-If search should be possible on anything else than the title, add the property here.
++ **Search on Title and...**: If search should be possible on anything else than the title, add the property here.

-Use "Search box width" to set .. yes, no doubt about what this settings is about.
++ **Search box width**: Yes, no doubt about what this setting does.

 Add filter
 ***************